Mymyilmaz/idmanagement.gov/_partners/fips201-apl.md

 - Giesecke & Devrient StarSign(R) SmartCafe(R) Expert 144K with PIV Applet – APL# 525
 - IDEMIA ID-One (Type A) Large D – APL# 587

-Agencies procuring cardstock from the legacy list assume all risks associated with its use from now until the NIST-mandated deadline of June 30, 2024.
+Agencies procuring cardstock from the legacy list assume all risks associated with its use.

 If your agency needs to purchase cardstock from this legacy list, you must submit an Assumption of Risk Memorandum (memo) from the agency Chief Information Officer(s) to the General Services Administration (GSA).
 The memo must contain the following information:

-- Acknowledgement of the assumption of all associated security risks;
+- Acknowledgment of the assumption of all associated security risks;
-- Acknowledgement of non-compliance with NIST standards;
+- Acknowledgment of non-compliance with NIST standards;
-- A transition plan specifying major milestones to achieve full compliance by the 2024 deadline; and
+- A transition plan specifying major milestones to achieve full compliance by the 2027 deadline and
 - Implications resulting from non-compliance with federal policy related to this purchase.

-Submit the memo to [GSA’s Associate Administrator for Government-wide Policy (OGP)](https://www.gsa.gov/about-us/organization/office-of-governmentwide-policy?_gl=1*k3bw6t*_ga*MjA1NTk4NzkwNy4xNjY5MjExMjg2*_ga_HBYXWFP794*MTcxNTg3MzE3OS40MC4xLjE3MTU4NzMyNjUuMC4wLjA){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} (regardless of the acquisition vehicle used).
-If using [GSA Multiple Award Schedule]({{site.baseurl}}/acquisition-professionals/#gsa-multiple-award-schedule) as the acquisition vehicle, also submit a copy of the memo to the Commissioner of GSA’s Federal Acquisition Service.
+Submit the memo to [GSA’s Associate Administrator for Government-wide Policy (OGP)](https://www.gsa.gov/about-us/organization/office-of-governmentwide-policy?_gl=1*k3bw6t*_ga*MjA1NTk4NzkwNy4xNjY5MjExMjg2*_ga_HBYXWFP794*MTcxNTg3MzE3OS40MC4xLjE3MTU4NzMyNjUuMC4wLjA){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} (regardless of the vehicle used in the acquisition).
+If using the [GSA Multiple Award Schedule](){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} as the acquisition vehicle, submit a copy of the memo to the Commissioner of GSA’s Federal Acquisition Service.

-Note that GSA will provide the Office of the Federal Chief Information Officer (OFCIO) at the Office of Management and Budget (OMB) with copies of all memos submitted.
+Note: GSA will provide the Office of the Federal Chief Information Officer (OFCIO) at the Office of Management and Budget (OMB) with copies of all memos submitted.

 ## Removed Product List